 Vax Blade 2 Max: how it compares

-We haven’t yet put the new Vax through our tough vacuum cleaner tests, but here is how its headline specifications shape up to those of recently launched cordless vacuums from big name rivals.
+Here’s how the new Vax’s headline specifications shape up to those of recently launched cordless vacuums from big name rivals.

 |Price||Charge time||Run time (minimum power)||Run time (maximum power)||Capacity||Weight|